Funding Opportunity Title: PEPFAR Small Grants

 NB: This notice is subject to the availability of funding.

 The U.S. Mission Kingston’s PEPFAR Coordination Office (PCO) is pleased to issue this Notice of Funding Opportunity (NOFO) for their Small Grants Program.
 This NOFO outlines the PCO’s funding priorities and the procedures for submitting applications for funding.
 Please carefully follow ALL instructions below.

 - Improve client experiences and retention on HIV treatment by assessing services at treatment facilities in Jamaica.

 - Drive action to address issues identified as barriers by PLHIV clients, including key populations (KP).

 - Help to center PLHIV and KP community perspectives and needs in HIV treatment.

 Program Information: PEPFAR awards a limited number of grants to non-governmental organizations and other civil society entities in support of initiating a Community-Led Monitoring (CLM) program.
 This Program is aimed at improving client-centered HIV services under the Ambassadors Small Grants Program (ASG).
 These grants advance PEPFAR’s overarching goal of ending the HIV epidemic in Jamaica.
 The U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) is the U.S. government’s response to the global HIV epidemic and represents the largest commitment by any nation to address a single disease in history.

 Projects which may be funded should cover the following:

 Monitoring of all PEPFAR-supported HIV treatment sites in Jamaica, with details as follows:

 - Assess all PEPFAR-supported HIV treatment sites in Jamaica at least twice during the grant period.
 PEPFAR-supported sites are:

-- JASL Kingston, JASL Ann, JASL Montego Bay
+- JASL Kingston, JASL St. Ann, JASL Montego Bay

 - Comprehensive Health Centre